 Pokemon has announced the release of Pokemon Sleep in the Summer of 2023.
 This game rewards players with a token to get a good night's sleep.
 To play, users need to place smartphones by their pillows, which enables the app to analyze data about the quality of their sleep time routine.
 The player's sleep style will be classified into snoozing, dozing, and slumbering.
 The longer a player sleeps, the higher their score will be, and more Pokemon will appear.

 Projects without incentive design but still successful

-Though incentives are an important factor for the success of a crypto project, there are few successful projects in the crypto space, including the below-mentioned projects, that did not rely heavily on incentive design.
+Though incentives are an important factor for a crypto project's success, few successful projects in the crypto space, including the below-mentioned projects, did not rely heavily on incentive design.

 1. Stellar (XLM)

 Stellar is designed to facilitate cross-border payments and other financial transactions.
 There are no special incentives for using or holding Stellar except for a small transaction fee for network usage.
 However, the project has gained traction due to its financial inclusion and partnership with World Bank and IBM.